 Add eggs slowly and mix.
 Scrape down bowl with your spatula at least once and mix again.

 In separate bowl, sift together flour, cocoa powder and salt.

 Add flour mixture to butter mixture.
 Place large tea towel or two small tea towels between edge of bowl and electric mixer so flour won’t escape.
 Mix on low speed for 30 seconds.
 Remove tea towels and observe dough mixing; when it clumps around paddle attachment it’s ready.
 It’s also important at this stage not to over mix the dough.

 Roll dough out between 2 large pieces of parchment paper.
 Place on baking sheet and refrigerate for at least 1 hour.

-Roll out dough further if necessary, and cut out cookie shapes.
+Roll out dough further if necessary to reach 1/4-inch thickness, and cut out cookie shapes.
 Place on parchment paper-lined baking sheet.
 Re-roll scraps and repeat.

 Return cookie dough shapes back to refrigerator for 10 minutes to 1 hour to chill again.
 They will then hold their shape better when baked.

 Bake cookies for 8-12 minutes or until center of cookie no longer looks wet.
 Baking time will depend on the size of your cookie.